Best Schools in Brampton

 Some schools are not listed due to not offering both grades 3 & 6.

-The following list is a summary of Brampton elementary school rankings, including public and separate (Catholic) school rankings.
+The following list is a summary of Brampton elementary school rankings, including public and separate (Catholic), and independent school rankings.

-There are 2 top elementary schools in Brampton that have a perfect score of 10 in academics: the Al-Ameen school, and the Khalsa Community School.
+The top two elementary schools in Brampton each have a perfect score of 10 in academics: Khalsa Community School, and Al-Ameen Elementary School.

-These two schools also score among the top schools in the Greater Toronto area, and indeed, in all of Ontario.
-Academically, they are definitely among the best elementary schools in Brampton.
+Each of these schools score among the top schools in the Greater Toronto Area, and indeed, in the entire province.
+Academically, they are among the best elementary schools in Ontario.

 Provincial Rank | School | Rating |